Andonome/core/README.md

 # Project Notes

-## History

-This started as an .odt document, and it's going to take some serious Latex-training to get it all readable.
-The initial idea was simply irritation at poor implementation of other games' mechanics.
-Fights could take 30 minutes of accountancy-work, and a little fag-packet maths would tell you the optimal way to hit in every round.
-That means 30 minutes of waiting for the dice to give you a result that you can't really affect.

 ## LaTeX

 This thing's written in LaTeX, a magical document format where you describe the layout to the computer, then the computer does the layout for you.
 Last time this was written the persistent revisions added up to months of formating and reformating.
 If you ever need to write a long work involving anything more than a series of words: do yourself a favour and learn LaTeX.
 The basics just take an afternoon.

 ## Related Works

 Adventures in Fenestra contains a GM's guide, Bestiary, adventures, and a complete world.
-It's about 80% of the way to a useable state, and about 30% complete, time-wise.
+It's about 90% of the way to a useable state.

+## Art

+Did you know that git can diff svg images?
+Not only that, with a little feneggling, git can merge two different changes to art.
+I can't envision artists getting terribly excited about this, but it's not going to stop me getting excited about it.

 ## Joining